Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Introduction

 {\bf Applications.} One of the first instances of de Bruijn sequences is found in works of Sanskrit prosody by the ancient mathematician Pingala dating back to the 2nd century BCE.
 Since then, de Bruijn sequences and their related theory have a rich history of application.
 One of their more prominent applications, due to their random-like properties~\cite{golomb}, is in the generation of pseudo-random bit sequences which are used in stream ciphers~\cite{cipher}.
 In particular, linear feedback shift register constructions (that omit the string of all 0s) allow for efficient hardware embeddings which have been classically applied to represent different maps in video games including Pitfall~\cite{archeo}.
 Another application uses de Bruijn sequences to crack cipher locks in an efficient manner~\cite{fred-nfsr}.
 More recently, the related de Bruijn graph has been applied to genome assembly~\cite{nature,euler}.
 Given the vast literature on de Bruijn sequences and their various methods of construction, the more interesting new results may relate to sequences with specific properties.
 This makes the de Bruijn sequences $\same{n}$ and $\opposite{n}$ of special interest since they are, respectively, the lexicographically largest and smallest sequences with respect to a run-length encoding~\cite{revisit}.
-Moreover, recently it was noted they have a relatively small discrepancy when compared to the sequences generated by the Prefer-1 construction~\cite{discrep}.
+Moreover, recently it was noted they have a relatively small discrepancy, which is the maximum absolute difference between the number of 0s and 1s in any substring, when compared to the sequences generated by the Prefer-1 construction~\cite{discrep}.